 Designing with Adolescence and Young Adult Childhood Cancer Survivors

 In this work we explore the needs AYA childhood cancer survivors as they transition from pediatric care to primary care, and into adulthood.
-As part of a multiphase action research project, I work with collaborators from USC, CHOC and other community organization to design a socio-technical intervention that supports the experience and needs of survivors, caregivers, clinicians and community organizations.
+As part of a multiphase action research project, I work with collaborators from USC, a Southern California hospital and other community organization to design a socio-technical intervention that supports the experience and needs of survivors, caregivers, clinicians and community organizations.

 Research method: Interview; Focus Group; Co-Design Workshop; Qualitative Analysis (e.g. Affinity Diagrams, open coding, thematic analysis, memos)